-- (62) Pursuant to paragraphs 22 and 23 of the Interinstitutional agreement for Better Law-Making of 13 April 201617, there is a need to evaluate the InvestEU Programme on the basis of information collected through specific monitoring requirements, while avoiding overregulation and administrative burdens, in particular on Member States.
-These requirements, where appropriate, can include measurable indicators, as a basis for evaluating the effects of the InvestEU Programme on the ground. - (63) A solid monitoring framework that is based on output, outcome and impact indicators should be implemented to track progress towards the Union's objectives.
-In order to ensure accountability to the Union's citizens, the Commission should report annually to the European Parliament and the Council on the progress, impact and operations of the InvestEU Programme. - (64) Horizontal financial rules adopted by the European Parliament and the Council on the basis of Article 322 of the Treaty on the Functioning of the European Union (TFEU) apply to this Regulation.
-These rules are laid down in the Financial Regulation and determine in particular the procedure for establishing and implementing the budget through grants, procurement, prizes, indirect implementation, and provide for checks on the responsibility of financial actors.
-Rules adopted on the basis of Article 322 TFEU also include a general regime of conditionality for eoneern the protection of the Union's budget in case of generalised deficiencies as regards the rule of law in the Member States, as the respect for the rule of law is an essential precondition for sound financial management and effective EU funding. - (65) The Financial Regulation applies to the InvestEU Programme.
-It lays down rules on the implementation of the Union budget, including the rules on budgetary guarantees. - (66) In accordance with the Financial Regulation, Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council18, Council Regulation (Euratom, EC) No 2988/9519.
-Council Regulation (Euratom, EC) No 2185/9620 and Council Regulation (EU) 2017/193921, the financial interests of the Union are to be protected through proportionate measures, including the prevention, detection, correction and investigation of irregularities, including fraud, the recovery of funds lost, wrongly paid or incorrectly used and, where appropriate, the imposition of administrative sanctions.
-In particular, in accordance with Regulation (EU, Euratom) No 883/2013 and Regulation (Euratom, EC) No 2185/96 the European Anti-Fraud Office (OLAF) may carry out administrative investigations, including on-the-spot checks and inspections, with a view to establishing whether there has been fraud, corruption or any other illegal activity affecting the financial interests of the Union.
-In accordance with Regulation (EU) 2017/1939, the European Public Prosecutor's Office ("the EPPO") may investigate and prosecute offences against the Union's financial interests as
+- (64) A solid monitoring framework that is based on output, outcome and impact indicators should be implemented to track progress towards the Union's objectives.
+In order to ensure accountability to the Union's citizens, the Commission should report annually to the European Parliament and the Council on the progress, impact and operations of the InvestEU Programme. - (65) Horizontal financial rules adopted by the European Parliament and the Council on the basis of Article 322 of the Treaty on the Functioning of the European Union (TFEU) apply to this Regulation.
+Those rules are laid down in the Financial Regulation and determine in particular the procedure for establishing and implementing the budget through grants, procurement, prizes, indirect implementation, and provide for checks on the responsibility of financial actors.
+Rules adopted on the basis of Article 322 TFEU also include a general regime of conditionality for the protection of the Union budget. - (66) The Financial Regulation applies to the InvestEU Programme.
+It lays down rules on the implementation of the Union budget, including the rules on budgetary guarantees.

+In accordance with the Financial Regulation, Regulation (EU, Euratom) No 883/2013 of (67) the European Parliament and of the Council1 and Council Regulations (EC, Euratom) No 2988/952, (Euratom, EC) No 2185/963 and (EU) 2017/19394, the financial interests of the Union are to be protected by means of proportionate measures, including measures relating to the prevention, detection, correction and investigation of irregularities, including fraud, to the recovery of funds lost, wrongly paid or incorrectly used, and, where appropriate, to the imposition of administrative penalties.
+In particular, in accordance with Regulations (Euratom, EC) No 2185/96 and (EU, Euratom) No 883/2013, the European Anti-Fraud Office (OLAF) has the power to carry out administrative investigations, including on-the-spot checks and inspections, with a view to establishing whether there has been fraud, corruption or any other illegal activity affecting the financial interests of the Union.
+The European Public Prosecutor's Office (EPPO) is empowered, in accordance with Regulation (EU) 2017/1939, to investigate and prosecute criminal offences affecting the financial interests of the Union as provided for in Directive (EU) 2017/1371 of the European Parliament and of the Council5.